Where wintry showers and ice will hit UK on New Year’s Day

 The weather agency warns that frequent and heavy snow showers in that area may lead to travel disruption, with up to 30cm of snow possible on the highest routes and hills.

+On Friday, a yellow warning for snow and ice is in place from midnight until noon and covers a large swathe of England and Wales, including Chester and Greater Manchester down to London and Kent.

-The warning covers the entirety of northern Scotland, with Central, Tayside and Fife, Grampian, Highlands and Eilean Siar, Orkney and Shetland, and Strathclyde the regions and local authorities affected.
+Meanwhile, residents in northern Scotland, with Central, Tayside and Fife, Grampian, Highlands and Eilean Siar, Orkney and Shetland, and Strathclyde can expect to see snow and icy conditions to welcome in the new year on Thursday morning.

 About the weather in the areas covered by the warning, the Met Office said: “Showers will turn increasingly to snow through Thursday as a strong, perhaps locally gale force northerly wind sets in.